null Skip to main content

 Personal Escape Systems Explained: Gear, Standards, and What to Look For

 Personal Escape Systems are purpose built life safety systems designed for one critical function.
 Emergency self-rescue from height when no other exit is available.
-In fire and technical rescue operations, they represent a last resort option when interior conditions rapidly deteriorate.
+In fire, they represent a last-resort option when interior conditions rapidly deteriorate.

 For departments evaluating options within the Rescue Direct Personal Escape collection, it is essential to understand how each component functions as part of a complete system and how that system integrates with the harness or escape belt worn by the user.